← Back to Blog

-An honest assessment from someone who has been working with COBOL since 1990 and watching AI tools applied to it since 2023.
+An honest assessment from someone who has been working with COBOL since 1990 and watching AI tools applied to it since they became capable enough to be worth evaluating.

 There is a lot of noise about AI and COBOL right now.
 Some of it is vendors overpromising what their tools can do.
 Some of it is sceptics dismissing AI entirely for legacy code.
 The truth is more useful than either position.